 BRIGHT HOUSE NETWORKS STADIUM

-Before moving into their on-campus stadium, the Knights spent the previous 28 seasons at the Citrus Bowl in downtown Orlando.
+Before moving into their $55 million on-campus stadium, the Knights spent the previous 28 seasons at the Citrus Bowl in downtown Orlando.

-The 45,323-seat Bright House Networks Stadium remains one of the newest in the country.
-The $55 million stadium is one of many modern amenities on the north end of UCF's main campus in East Orlando.
+The 45,323-seat Bright House Networks Stadium is one of many modern amenities on the north end of UCF's main campus in East Orlando.
 The north end also features the 10,000-seat CFE Arena, 2,000 beds of student housing and several restaurants and shops.

 UCF capped its inaugural season at Bright House Networks Stadium by winning six straight games at home, including a 44-25 victory over Tulsa in the Conference USA Championship Game.